 What is the average size by race or ethnicity?

-It’s always dangerous of mixing race or ethnicity with any topic because we should be wary of spreading stereotypes, even if we think they’re harmless or “good” for one race or another.
+It’s always dangerous to mix race or ethnicity with any topic because we should be wary of spreading stereotypes, even if we think they’re harmless or “good” for one race or another.
 The subject of penis sizes is no different.

-Let’s get this out of the way quickly: The BJUI review couldn’t find credible evidence of differences between races on average penis sizes.
+Let’s get this out of the way quickly: The BJUI review couldn’t find credible evidence of differences between races on average penis length or penis sizes.